-In 1999 Congress granted a 100-year lease of the Library to the Historical Society of Washington, DC.
+In 1999, Congress granted a 100-year lease of the Library to the Historical Society of Washington, DC.
 Since 2019, the Historical Society has occupied the second floor of the building with the DC History Center, while an Apple Store occupies the first.

 National Register: December 3, 1969